devops4me/safedb.net/lib/manual/git-interaction.md

 With Git comes the ability to revert state to any point in time after state-changing command transactions.

-Now we document the safe use cases that employ the git version control system and the circumstances surrounding its use.
+Now we document the safe use cases that employ the git version control system and we discuss the circumstances surrounding its use.

-## safe init | use case
+## safe init

 The safe init use case creates a book and creates the **`safedb-master-keys.ini`** file and a chapter crypt file under a new book directory.